madhurisandbhor/travel-app/README.md

 ## About App

-This application is about exploring world travel destinations.
-All Gerographical information is provided when you select any continent, country or city.
+This is a demo application about exploring world travel destinations.
+All Geographical information is provided when you select any continent, country or city.
 You can see all the possible destinations to explore on provided map.
 Data provided is by https://www.everbase.co/docs/quick-start graphql api.

 Frontend tech:
 1. React JS with hooks (v17)
 2. Material UI - predefined react components
 3. Styled Components - CSS-in-JS styling framework
-3. @react-google-maps/api for displaying map
+3. react-leaflet library for displaying map
 4. React testing library for Unit tests